Hacker Dojo: Physical space

-Because of zoning violations, the City of Mountain View blocked the use of units C and D, and restricted the use of units A and B to events no larger than 49 occupants., 140A was formerly an industrial artistic glassworking facility, though the community has put the space through a significant series of renovations.

-In order to raise money to help meet building code requirements, the Dojo staged an "underwear run," on Saint Patrick's Day as a fund raiser.
+Because of zoning violations, the City of Mountain View blocked the use of units C and D and restricted the use of units A and B to events no larger than 49 occupants.
+140A was formerly an industrial artistic glassworking facility, though it has gone through a series of renovations.
+The Dojo staged an "underwear run" on Saint Patrick's Day as a fundraiser.